Benedict III (archbishop of Esztergom): Early life

 Stephen's relationship with Béla IV deteriorated by the early 1260s.
 After a brief civil war between them, Benedict of Szeben mediated the reconciliation between father and son at Pressburg (present-day Bratislava, Slovakia) in the autumn of 1262, alongside other prelates.
 Initially, Benedict remained loyal to the duke, but just before the emerging civil war between father and son, he escaped from Transylvania and defected to the royal court not long before October 1264.
 He was replaced as vice-chancellor by Lodomer still in that year.
 It is possible that Benedict actively participated in the conflict with his troops, as two of his familiares, brothers Simon and Synke were granted a land in Zala County in April 1265 by Béla for "their loyalty in various military campaigns".

 When Stephen V succeeded his father as King of Hungary in May 1270, Béla's numerous partisans were forgiven, including Benedict, who took the role of royal vice-chancellor immediately after the death of the old monarch.
 He held the dignity until the sudden death of Stephen V in August 1272.
 In the summer of 1270, Benedict also acted as envoy sent to the Bohemian court, alongside Bás Mezőpilis.
 They met the envoys of Ottokar in Brno to conclude a truce.
+They informed Philip of Spanheim, Stephen's ally, on the truce on 2 July 1270.
 In August 1271, after Ottokar II invaded the lands north of the Danube and destroyed the archives of the Diocese of Nyitra (Nitra), Benedict, alongside vice-ispán Michael and Sixtus of Esztergom, were mandated by Stephen V to determine the borders of the diocese, cataloging its existing estates and churches.
 When Bishop Lampert Hont-Pázmány requested the monarch to transcribe and confirm his father's privilege letter for the Diocese of Eger in 1271, Benedict represented the king in the committee, which was sent to the bishopric to examine the documents and boundaries.
 Benedict was also a member of that delegation which was sent to Marchegg following the Bohemian–Hungarian war in 1271.